 I was also a bit disappointed that there weren’t any bonus materials given on this quest.
 I’ve always received a bunch of guides/meditation materials from the previous Mandvalley quests I took.
 But Awaken the Species is actually cheaper than a lot of the other programs and the idea of participating in the only exclusive training Neale Donald Walsch offers is more than my money’s worth.

-Before I share my insights on the quest in full, I’m going to walk you through the program curriculum first.
+Before I give you my final rating, I want to walk you through the program itself.

 Awaken the Species is a 36-day quest designed in the Mindvalley “bite-sized learning” format.
 This means you’ll have to unlock the lessons per week and go through them daily.
 The lessons shouldn’t take more than an hour unless you really immerse yourself in the growth work/journalling.